 - Behavior changes

-People have begun misusing Lyrica because it can provide a relaxed or a euphoric feeling.
+People have begun misusing Lyrica because it can provide a relaxed or euphoric feeling.
 If you have become addicted to Lyrica, you will need to go through detox and rehab to safely cleanse it out of your system and recover from the psychological aspect of the addiction.

 The severity of your Lyrica withdrawal symptoms depends on the dose you were taking, how long you’ve been taking the medication and whether or not you mixed it with other substances.
 Not everyone will experience withdrawal symptoms when they gradually reduce their Lyrica use under a doctor’s guidance.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 For those who experience Lyrica withdrawal, the acute phase usually lasts one to two days.
 Residual symptoms might persist for several weeks after the last dose.
 In general, taking high doses or being on the medication for a long time results in a longer or more intense withdrawal.